ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/maternal_bmi_hgb_birthweight/index.rst

 .. note::

    These LBWSG exposure values may be later modified by intervention coverage and/or other factors.
-Note that a shift in continuous LBWSG exposure values may cause a simulant's going LBWSG exposure values to no longer fall within a valid GBD LBWSG exposure category.
-However, relative risks for the shifted exposure can still be calculated according ot the :ref:`LBWSG risk effects modeling strategy <2019_risk_effect_lbwsg>`.
+Note that a shift in continuous LBWSG exposure values may cause a simulant's LBWSG exposure value to no longer fall within a valid GBD LBWSG exposure category.
+However, relative risks for the shifted exposure can still be calculated according to the :ref:`LBWSG risk effects modeling strategy <2019_risk_effect_lbwsg>`.

    The gestational age assigned to the mother should be used to determine the duration of her pregnancy.